airdcpp-web/airdcpp-apisocket-js/GUIDE.md

 Promise that will be resolved with response of the [POST /sessions/socket](http://docs.airdcpp.apiary.io/#reference/sessions/authentication/socket) API method.

+### `isConnecting`

+Returns true if connection is currently being established.

 ### `isConnected`

-Returns true if the socket is currently connected (but not possibly authenticated).

-### `isReady`

-Returns true if the socket is connected and authenticated.
+Returns true if the socket is currently connected and authenticated.

-### `destroy`
+### `logout`

 Invalidate the current API session and disconnect the socket.

 **Return value**

-Promise that will be resolved with response of the [DELETE /sessions](http://docs.airdcpp.apiary.io/#reference/sessions/current-session/remove-current-session) API method.
+Promise that will be resolved with the possible response of the [DELETE /sessions](http://docs.airdcpp.apiary.io/#reference/sessions/current-session/remove-current-session) API method.